 Of course, the converse is true that you cannot violate copyright by using other people’s work within your project without first seeking copyright clearance from the proper rightsholders.

-In Singapore, while we do not have a formal copyright registration system, you enjoy automatic copyright protection as soon as your work is created or expressed in a form which is tangible.
-That is to say, a creator gets automatic copyright protection as soon as that work is reduced to a form that allows it to be reproduced, such as when the story is written on paper, when a script is typed and saved in a digital file, when a play is performed, when a song is written or recorded, or when a painting or a sculpture is created.
+While Singapore does not have a formal copyright registration system, Singapore law grants automatic copyright protection as soon as your work is created or expressed in a form which is tangible.
+In other words, a creator gets automatic copyright protection as soon as that work is reduced to a form that allows it to be reproduced, such as when the story is written on paper, when a script is typed and saved in a digital file, when a play is performed, when a song is written or recorded, or when a painting or a sculpture is created.

 If it is a Joint or Collective work, what is my copyright?